 Uses of emotions analytics

-Emotions analytics is also used to gauge consumer reactions to new products in test groups; negative results can help companies improve products before they make them generally available.
+- Launch and evaluate test groups for new products.
+Emotions analytics is also used to gauge consumer reactions to new products in test groups.
+Negative results can help companies improve products before they make them generally available.

-Proponents of EA maintain that the insights provided by emotions analytics programs are more valuable than the information obtained through customer satisfaction surveys because EA data is created through actual customer interactions and follow-ups can be initiated in real time.
-With evidence that humans react emotionally first and think second, getting analysis and data from an emotional response may provide a truer perspective into customer sentiment.
+However, proponents of EA maintain that its insights are more valuable than information obtained through customer satisfaction surveys because EA data is created through actual customer interactions and follow-ups can be initiated in real time.
+With evidence that humans react emotionally first and think second, analysis and data from an emotional response may provide a truer perspective into customer sentiment.

 In addition, emotions analysis technologies enable devices to collect data on users to provide personalized recommendations.
-This advanced application of emotions analysis, known as affective computing or emotion AI, enables devices to analyze, process and react to people's moods to create personalized user experience (UX).
+This application of EA, known as affective computing or emotion AI, enables devices to analyze, process and react to people's moods and create personalized experiences.

-Emotions data is valuable to businesses as it plays a crucial role in the choice to do business with a company or not; consumers that have a positive emotional experience with a company are 15 times more likely to recommend the company than customers with a negative experience, according to a 2016 study by customer experience firm Temkin Group.
-Customers with positive experiences are also six times more likely to forgive a company if it made a mistake compared to those who had a negative experience.
+Emotions data is valuable to businesses, as it plays a crucial role in the choice to do business with a company or not.
+Consumers that have a positive emotional experience with a company are more likely to recommend the company than customers with a negative experience.
+Customers with positive experiences are also more likely to forgive a company if it made a mistake compared to those who had a negative experience.

 Emotional analysis software market

 With the growth of EA and its importance in marketing, sales and service, more software vendors are investing in the emotions analytics software market.
-Tech giants including Apple, Microsoft and IBM have emotion analytics software, while smaller vendors such as Affectiva and Eyeris, also offer facial recognition APIs and emotional analytics software.
+Tech giants, including Apple, Microsoft and IBM, have emotion analytics software, while smaller vendors, such as Affectiva and Eyeris Technologies, also offer facial recognition application programming interfaces and emotional analytics software.